Best Nonprofit Online Annual Reports (And What Makes Them Work)

 A Note on Web vs. PDF

-If you have to choose, start with your primary audience.
+Nonprofits often ask whether to invest in an online report when donors still request a PDF.
+The honest answer is that format should follow your primary audience.
 Institutional funders may expect a downloadable document.
 Community engagement, search visibility, and long-term content value live on the web.

 Next